guscastilloa/turnstiles/logs/slurm/README.md

-place SLURM job logs here
+Place SLURM job logs here.
+They are gitignored.